vital-ultrasound/ai-echocardiography-for-low-resource-countries/PRETUS_Plugins/README.md

 The following plug-ins are available:

-* [Plugin_lusclassification](Plugin_lusclassification) which conains the multi-class LUS classification model for 5 classes.
+* [Plugin_fourchdetection](Plugin_fourchdetection) which contains the four chamber detection plug-in that differentiates between 4 chamber and backgorund classes in real time.